kalucky0/UnityFileBrowser/README.md

 // Open a file browser to select a save location var paths = FileBrowser.OpenSaveFileBrowser(new[] { "png", "jpg" });
 ```

+Read more about the API in the [documentation](https://github.com/kalucky0/UnityFileBrowser/wiki/FileBrowser-Class).

 ## License